peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `static void Write​(com.upokecenter.numbers.ERational rational,
      OutputStream stream)`<br>
  Writes a rational number in CBOR format to a data stream.
-* `static void Write​(BigInteger bigint,
-     OutputStream stream)`<br>
- Deprecated.
-Pass an EInteger to the Write method instead.
- Pass an EInteger to the Write method instead.
-* `static void Write​(ExtendedDecimal bignum,
-     OutputStream stream)`<br>
- Deprecated.
-Pass an EDecimal to the Write method instead.
- Pass an EDecimal to the Write method instead.
-* `static void Write​(ExtendedFloat bignum,
-     OutputStream stream)`<br>
- Deprecated.
-Pass an EFloat to the Write method instead.
- Pass an EFloat to the Write method instead.
-* `static void Write​(ExtendedRational rational,
-     OutputStream stream)`<br>
- Deprecated.
-Pass an ERational to the Write method instead.
- Pass an ERational to the Write method instead.
 * `static void Write​(Object objValue,
      OutputStream stream) CBOREncodeOptions`<br>
  At the moment, use the overload of this method that takes a CBOREncodeOptions object.